mojolemker/3250-data-analytics-template/code/README.md

 Contains all notebook files

 ## Run in the following order
-1. 001-kworbDataScrape  (Time to run: 2 Mins)
+Skip 000
+1. 001-kworbDataCleaning
+2. 002-kaggleDataCleaning

 ## Scripts
 Contains any additional scripts or work in progress files